 It used to be thought the word cat and the word training didn’t go together.
 Most older books on cats will tell you it’s too difficult or not even possible.
-Training, in them, meant punishing to stop a behavior, not teaching to create new ones.
+Back then, training meant punishing to stop a behavior, not teaching to create new and better ones.

-Clicker training sets up a contract between you and your cats.
+Cats like predictability.
+Clicker Training sets up a contract between you and your cats.
 If they do certain things, they get a click then a treat.
-Cat translation: if I do certain things, I can train my human to click then treat me…how cool is that!
-With clicker training, the cat is your partner in learning, a completely different role than conventional training.
+Cat translation: if I do certain things, I can train my human to give me treats…Sweet!

 Still don’t believe it?
 Let the cat clan show you how fun clicker play can be: